Approximation in K-theory for Waldhausen Quasicategories: Introduction

 A few years after Waldhausen's Approximation Theorem appeared, Thomason--Trobaugh published a proof in \cite[1.9.8]{ThomasonTrobaugh} that a functor which induces an equivalence of derived homotopy categories induces an equivalence in $K$-theory, under appropriate hypotheses.
 In 1.9.9, Thomason remarks ``Morally, it says that $K(A)$ essentially depends only on the derived category $w^{-1}A$, and thus that Waldhausen $K$-theory gives essentially a $K$-theory of the derived category.''

 Since then, many mathematicians have obtained results in this direction in various contexts: Neeman \cite{NeemanIA, NeemanIB} and Dugger-Shipley \cite{DuggerShipley} for algebraic $K$-theory of rings, Schlichting's counterexample for Frobenius categories \cite{SchlichtingInventiones}, To\"en--Vezzosi \cite{ToenVezzosi} and Blumberg--Mandell \cite{BlumbergMandellAbstHomTheory} for Dwyer-Kan simplicial localizations of Waldhausen categories, and Cisinski \cite{CisinskiInvarianceOfK-Theory} for right exact functors between reasonable Waldhausen categories.
-Sagave \cite{SagaveSpecialApproximation} showed how to loosen Waldhausen's requirement of factorizing $G(C) \to D$ mentioned above to a requirement of factorizing $G(C) \to D$ when $D$ is a ``special object''.
-In Appendix A of \cite{Schlichting}, Schlichting showed how to replace Waldhausen's cylinder functor and cylinder axiom in the Approximation Theorem by requiring factorization of any map into a cofibration followed by a weak equivalence.
+Sagave \cite{SagaveSpecialApproximation}, in the context of classical Waldhausen categories, showed how to loosen Waldhausen's requirement of factorizing $Fa \to b$ mentioned above to a requirement of factorizing $Fa \to b$ when $b$ is a ``special object''.
+In Appendix A of \cite{Schlichting}, Schlichting showed how to replace Waldhausen's cylinder functor and cylinder axiom in Waldhausen's classical Approximation Theorem by requiring factorization of any domain morphism into a cofibration followed by a weak equivalence (the full hypotheses of Schlichting's Approximation variant are: $F$ reflects equivalences, every codomain morphism $Fa \to b$ factors as $(\text{w.e.}) \circ F(\text{cofibration})$, every morphism of $\cala$ factors as $(\text{w.e.}) \circ (\text{cofibration})$, and the weak equivalences in both the domain and codomain satisfy the 3-for-2 property).